npatta01/web-deep-learning-classifier/README.md

-# Training the Image Classifier
+# Part 1:  Training the Image Classifier & Creating a Web App

 This project was completed jointly by [Nidhin Pattaniyil](https://www.linkedin.com/in/nidhinpattaniyil/) and [Reshama Shaikh](https://reshamas.github.io).